TRAIN THE TRAINER CERTIFICATION TRAINING COURSE

 A whiteboard is a name for any glossy-surfaced writing board where non-permanent markings can be made.
-Unlike the predecessor chalkboard, there is no chalk dust, and markings remain longer than they would on a chalkboard.
+Unlike the predecessor chalkboard, there is no chalk dust, and markings remain longer than on a chalkboard.

 Whiteboards have been around since the 1970s and are now vastly improved and more affordable than early models.
 In Module Eleven, you will learn that using a whiteboard helps to promote interactivity during a presentation.